ta4j/ta4j-wiki/Stop-Loss-and-Stop-Gain-Rules.md

 - Keep one hard fail-safe stop even when using adaptive stops.
 - Avoid stacking many correlated stop rules unless each has a distinct purpose.
+- `TrailingStopGainRule` and `AverageTrueRangeTrailingStopGainRule` are two-stage: they activate only after reaching the initial gain threshold, then trigger on retracement from the favorable extreme.

 ## Using stop-price models for risk analytics